As part of our series on what you can do if you cannot pay your whole life insurance premiums, we offer this article on reduced paid up insurance.

 Whole life insurance comes with two principle features that set it apart from term coverage.

-The first is that a whole life policy is guaranteed to stay in place for your “whole life,” with a guaranteed fixed premium level.
+The first feature is that a whole life policy is guaranteed to stay in place for your “whole life,” with a guaranteed fixed premium level.
 That means, as long as you continue paying the premiums, the whole life policy will never expire – regardless of how long you live.

 In contrast, term policies eventually reach the end of the term, and the coverage lapses.
 With whole life, though, the policy is guaranteed to pay out a death benefit.